A changing market

 Since 1990 Luke Hughes has designed, engineered and delivered exceptionally high quality and robust furniture for more than 2,100 undergraduate and post graduate student accommodation bedrooms.

 The work is an exercise in generating and adapting successful design formulae whose parameters are as much about usability, longevity, logistics and minimised maintenance as they are about craft, batch production or aesthetics.

 The UK’s monetarist policies of the 1980’s had reduced university grant money to a trickle.
 Conferences and student fee income, especially from postgraduates and foreign students, who are in residence all year round instead of the typical 24 week terms for undergraduates, became key ingredients in balancing college books.

 In pursuit of the lucrative conference trade, dining halls became ‘profit centres’ and en-suite student accommodation was seen as essential in attracting commercial users.
 Newnham College was no exception, seeking to provide a home-away-from home experience.

-All this had a direct bearing on the quality, versatility and robustness of the postgraduate bedroom furniture we designed and engineered.
+All this had a direct bearing on the quality, versatility and robustness of the postgraduate student accommodation dorm room furniture we designed and engineered.

 The Rosalind Franklin block